Klytic-Pay/Klytic-Pay/README.md

 ## Overview

-Klytic Pay is a user-friendly Solana-based payroll and invoicing application designed to streamline financial operations for businesses and freelancers.
-Built on Solana's fast, low-cost blockchain infrastructure, Klytic Pay enables seamless management of invoicing, payments, and payroll using SOL and USDC.
+Klytic Pay is a user-friendly BlockDAG-based payroll and invoicing application designed to streamline financial operations for businesses and freelancers.
+Built on BlockDAG’s fast, low-cost infrastructure, Klytic Pay enables seamless management of invoicing, payments, and payroll using BDAG and USD-pegged stable tokens.

 ## Mission